AlbertAZ1992/putup/README.md

 **Preview your blog site**

 ```
-$ putup preview
+$ putup preview -p 8088
 ```

-A local static server will be hosted at `localhost: 3000`.
+A local static server will be default hosted at `localhost: 3000`.

 **Get Command help**